Nota-NetsPresso/netspresso-trainer/docs/components/data.md

 ### Image classification

-To train an image classification model using NetsPresso Trainer, the data must be in the following format:
+To train an image classification model using NetsPresso Trainer, **the data must be in following formats**:

 - There must be a directory for each class to be distinguished by the classification model.
 - Each class directory must contain all the images corresponding to that class.